astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ADVISOR.
 Nice.
 Now, this assumes that `X` and `Y` are both concrete terms.
 What happens when `X` is concrete and `Y` isn't, or the other way around?
 Hint: you can use `refl.headargs` in the other direction, to reconstruct a term from a constructor and a list of arguments.

 STUDENT.
-Let me think about that a bit.
-How is this?
+How about this?
+This way, we will deconstruct the concrete `X`, perform the transformation on the `Arguments`, and then reapply the `Constructor` to get the result for `Y`.

 ```makam
 structural_recursion Rec X Y :-